 Simplified and accessible versions of the Indian Act should be made available to First Nations people to enhance public awareness and understanding of this legislation.
-Federal Government should work with Indigenous partners to undertake further community-level research on the effects of the Second-Generation Cut-off Rule on the sustainability of status populations in First Nations communities the registration provisions, and the needs and challenges related to the remaining provisions in Bill S-3.
+Federal Government should work with Indigenous partners to undertake further community-level research on the effects of the Second-Generation Cut-off Rule on the sustainability of status populations in First Nations communities.